kutweer/loot-filters-ui/module-system-docs/Readme.md

 If you learn by reading specs and docs then right now the best we've got is the TypeScript type definitions the UI uses Modules and Filter types are defined in [ModularFilterSpec.ts](https://github.com/Kaqemeex/loot-filters-ui/blob/main/src/types/ModularFilterSpec.ts) and the supported inputs are in [InputSpec.ts](https://github.com/Kaqemeex/loot-filters-ui/blob/main/src/types/InputsSpec.ts).

 Filters are best hosted in GitHub both because they provide free hosting, and because you can version the content

+#### Optional modules

+For some filters you may want to include a module that's optional, maybe for a boss or some other custom styling.
+All modules can be disabled in the UI, but if you want it disabled by default set `enabled: false` at the top level of your module definition.